 Bureau of Land Management, Idaho.

 The nature trail is self-guided, with interpretive signs along the way.
-The first Ѕ-mile is wheelchair-accessible.
+The first 1 mile is wheelchair-accessible.

 About 20 miles northeast of Idaho Falls, Idaho.
 From Idaho Falls, take the North Yellowstone Highway north through town.
 Follow Highway 26 northeast towards Ririe and Jackson.
 About 3 miles past the Ririe turnoff, follow the signs to Heise.
 Bear right after crossing a large irrigation canal.
 Cross the Snake River and turn left immediately onto the gravel road headed towards Rexburg.
-1ј miles on the right side of the road is the trailhead parking area.
+After 1 mile, the trailhead parking area is on the right side of the road.